kang-sb/CV/_pages/about.md

 Hello!
 I am a senior AI engineer with 5+ years of industry experience, holding degrees from Shanghai Jiao Tong University and The Ohio State University.
 I specialize in computer vision, generative AI, and visual content safety (NSFW).

-Driven by the rapidly evolving adversarial environments in the real world, my research interests focus on Trustworthy AI and pluralistic alignment, specifically exploring LLM interpretability, test-time adaptation, machine unlearning and automated red teaming to reconcile diverse safety standards in generative models.
+Driven by the rapidly evolving adversarial threats in the real world, my research interests focus on Trustworthy AI and pluralistic alignment.

 For the 2026-2027 academic year, I will be an Erasmus exchange student at KIT.
 I am currently seeking a Research Assistant (HiWi) position starting from November 2026, with a strong motivation to pursue a PhD in the future.